University of Sunderland: Organisation

 The North East England Mining Archive and Resource Centre (NEEMARC) is a major archive for mining related data and includes health and safety information, legal records, technical reports and trade union records.
 NEEMARC is situated within the Special Collections Room of the Murray Library.

 Academic profile

-According to The Complete University Guide League Tables 2019, the University of Sunderland was ranked 99th out of 131, an improvement on the previous year in which the university was ranked 102nd out of 129.
+According to The Complete University Guide 2026, the University of Sunderland was ranked equal 75th.

 The university was recognised by The Guardian as England's best new university in 2001.
 In 2005 it was named by The Times Higher Education Supplement as the top university in England for providing the best student experience.
 It was one of six universities to be short-listed for 'University of the Year' in the Times Higher Education Supplement Awards 2012.